mitre/saf/docs/emasser/index.md

       $ saf emasser get workflow_instances [ARGUMENT]

     ARGUMENTS
-      ALL           Retrieves all workflow instances in a site BYINSTANCEID  Retrieves workflow(s) instance by ID
+      all           Retrieves all workflow instances in a site byInstanceId  Retrieves workflow(s) instance by ID

     FLAGS
       -h, --help                        Show emasser CLI help for the GET Workflow Instances endpoint